 Since 2011, this military healing arts partnership with the Department of Defense has supported creative arts therapies for service members with traumatic brain injury and associated psychological health issues at two military medical facilities in the Washington, DC, area—the National Intrepid Center of Excellence (NICoE) at Walter Reed Bethesda in Maryland, and the NICoE Intrepid Spirit-1 at Fort Belvoir in Virginia.
 Learn more.

-For more information about the local Creative Forces initiative, please contact andy@CulturalOffice.org, or call 719-634-2204.
+For more information about the local Creative Forces initiative in Colorado Springs, please contact andy@CulturalOffice.org, or call 719-634-2204.